 |

-Merge data between modules, branches, commits, and templates with conflict resolution |
+Merge data between modules, branches, commits, and templates with visual conflict review |

 |